Skip to main content

 PLUTOCRACY AND OUR PHYSICAL SAFETY

-Without getting bogged down in whether the wars in Iraq and our policies in the Middle East are about oil, it is safe to say that oil is a big consideration in our foreign policy decisions.
-To the extent that those decisions incite terrorists, we are exposed to dangers that might not exist if different policies were in place.
-The fact that the terrorists choose an inappropriate way to protest our policies does not change the fact that they do protest violently and that it causes death and destruction.
-Of course, we should not let our foreign policy decisions be held hostage to the philosophies of terrorists, but neither should we let foreign policy decisions be held hostage to a continuing need for imported oil.
+To the extent that our military operations further incite terrorists, we are all exposed to dangers that might not exist if different policies were in place.
+The fact that terrorists choose inappropriate ways to protest our policies does not change the fact that they do protest violently and do cause death and destruction.
+Of course, we should not let our foreign policy decisions be held hostage to the philosophies of terrorists, but neither should we let foreign policy decisions be held hostage to a continuing need for imported oil or the elites' need to keep the war machine lucrative.

-One other great example of how plutocracy affects our physical safety relates to chemical plants in the US.
-After the 9/11 terrorist attacks, there was much concern that US chemical plants would become terrorist targets.
-An explosion at any given chemical plant could be very serious and might affect hundreds of thousands of people in surrounding neighborhoods.
 In response, the Senate Committee on Environment and Public Works sent to the Senate floor a draft law toughening security requirements at chemical plants and requiring companies to seek out new techniques that would use less toxic chemicals.
 The committee vote on the bill was 19-0—a strong show of bipartisan support.
 Unfortunately, industry groups got wind of the legislation, twisted the arms of the Senate leadership, and the bill magically never came up for a vote in the full body of the Senate.

 WRAP-UP